hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 sources of a particular type from all modules by simply changing `resources[type]` to `data[type]` and `resource_maps` to `data_source_maps`.

-If you want to print out the [address][resource-addressing] of a resource or data source returned by functions like `find_resources_from_plan` using the form `module.A.module.B.<type>.<name>` that is used in plan and apply logs, you can use a function like this one:
+If you want to determine the [address][resource-addressing] of a resource or data source returned by functions like `find_resources_from_plan` using the form `module.A.module.B.<type>.<name>` that is used in plan and apply logs, you can use a function like this one: